Zren/ResizeYoutubePlayerToWindowSize/description.md

 https://github.com/Zren/ResizeYoutubePlayerToWindowSize/blob/master/changelog.md

+## 99 - May 10, 2017

+* Undo the update for the control bar since it can cause a second instance of the player.

 ## 98 - May 8, 2017

 * Quick update for the control bar monkey patch.
 We need to reinit the player so it's slightly slower than normal.
 Unfortunately the list of players isn't exposed anymore.